 If the trends are on target, this may be the year of the full-fat diet.
 A number of nutritionists predict in 2016 more people will be putting full-fat dairy products, including cream, in their coffee, and fewer will lighten their coffee with skim milk.
 While it was once trendy to buy fat-free yogurt and dairy items, the infatuation with low-fat and fat-free has ebbed, thanks to recent studies showing that refined carbohydrates may be worse for your health than saturated fat.

-What does research show?
+What does the research show?
 A study published in the European Journal of Nutrition showed people who ate diets that contained full-fat dairy were no more likely to develop type 2 diabetes and heart disease than those who ate low-fat dairy products.
 Likewise, studies don’t support the idea that consuming moderate amounts of full-fat dairy leads to weight gain.
 In fact, some studies show the opposite.
 Eating more dairy foods, even ones high in fat, helps with weight control.

 In reality, sugar may be the real villain.
 Recently, researchers at Albert Einstein College of Medicine looked at evidence that saturated fat and another dietary component, sugar, are linked with heart disease.
 Their conclusion?
 Refined sugar is a stronger contributor to heart disease than saturated fat.
 Now, a new study further supports the idea that adding a little fat to your diet may not be so bad after all.